CARV-ICS-FORTH/H3/docs/design.rst

 To avoid resizing values for object metadata very often, we allocate metadata in duplicates of a batch size, where each batch may hold information for several data parts.
 The same applies to user metadata for storing bucket names.

-We handle multipart data writes (multipart upload) with special types of objects, which exist in the namespace that results from concatenating the bucket name with marker ``$`` and an identifier (upload_id) generated internally on user request.
-The id is the hash of the bucket and object-id concatenation.
+We handle multipart data writes (multipart upload) with special types of objects, which exist in the namespace that results from concatenating the bucket name with marker ``$`` and an identifier generated internally.

 Data
 ^^^^